Payments

 Illustration with title credit card fees

-If you own a restaurant in 2019, you know how important it is to offer your customers the convenience of paying by credit card.
+If you own a restaurant, you know just how important it is to offer your customers the convenience of paying by credit card.

 That’s why it pays to be prepared when entering into an agreement with a payment processor, the company that provides you with payment terminals and the service that clears and routes credit card transactions.